KrekoG/vanillaplus/README.md

 ## Things to know about when starting on the server

+To see the common chat, type `/join world`

 ### Where can I see the list of the changes?

 There are no comprehensive list of changes, partially due to the spirit of the server.
 Having such a list would remove the sense of discovery and experimentation that was not seen in ages in the vanilla community.